natoftheboonies/apcs-2023/unit11/b/B.md

 - What do these functions do?
 - You can save time by reading the question first!
+- Invent some parameter values to help understand the code.

 Bucket.java: 🪣

 - What does `static` do?
 - What is the difference between "by value" vs. "by reference"
+- Java passes primitive values by value, and objects by reference

 Bear.java: 🧸